AgraDev101/mymp_bot_reddit/README.md

 Uttar Pradesh
 ```
+Use strictly `!mymp` keyword to summon the bot followed by constituency name e,g,. `!mymp Agra`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.